 These regulations also require that the Noise Action Plan is reviewed at regular intervals, taking into account results of further noise mapping exercises.
-As a result of this, we have undertaken this review in line with these requirements.
+As a result of this, BIAL have undertaken this review in line with these requirements.
 DEFRA has produced guidance outlining requirements with regard to the extent of review and consultation.
-As Bournemouth Airport already has an adopted noise action plan, the guidelines stipulate that we update our plan to take account of any changes that have occurred at the Airport.
-It also requires that we report on results of the noise mapping completed using 2016 data, as well as report on progress made against actions outlined, and detailing any proposed new actions.
+As BIAL already has an adopted noise action plan, the guidelines stipulate that the plan is updated to take account of any changes that have occurred at the Airport.
+It also requires that BIAL report on results of the noise mapping completed using 2021 data, as well as report on progress made against actions outlined, and detailing any proposed new actions.
+However, it acknowledges that: